patriciogonzalezvivo/thebookofshaders/04/README.md

 ## Running your shader

 As part of the construction of this book and my art practice I made an ecosystem of tools to create, display, share and curate shaders.
-These tools work consistently across Linux Desktops, MacOS, [Raspberry Pi](https://www.raspberrypi.org/) and browsers without the need of changing your code.
+These tools work consistently across Linux, MacOS, Windows and [Raspberry Pi](https://www.raspberrypi.org/) and browsers without the need of changing your code.

+## Running your shaders on the browser

 **Display**: all live examples in this book are displayed using [glslCanvas](https://github.com/patriciogonzalezvivo/glslCanvas) which makes the process of running standalone shader incredible easy.